tektoncd/cli/docs/cmd/tkn_triggertemplate_delete.md

 ## tkn triggertemplate delete

-Delete triggertemplates in a namespace
+Delete TriggerTemplates in a namespace

 ***Aliases**: rm*